Tongtong7/resume-experiment/README.md

 # resume-experiment
-Python codes that scrape info from job posts and R codes that generate resume automatically
+Python codes that scrape info from job posts, R codes that generate resume automatically, and JavaScript codes that randomize texts in online survey

 Description of each file: